jameshfisher/jameshfisher.com/_posts/2020-01-09-how-to-rotate-a-square-matrix-in-place.md

 {% include ctci/1_6.c %}
 ```

-This runs in linear time in the size of the array,
+This runs in `O(n^2)`,
+i.e. linear time in the size of the array,
-which is optimal.
+which is optimal,
+because we at least have to look at all the pixels.